kryptogo/jobs/README.md

 - Understanding of cryptographic principles
 - Understanding of various distributed consensus methodologies (Raft, Mining, PoS, Paxos, etc)

-**Desirable Qualifications**：
-- Familiar with Bitcoin, Ethereum, IPFS, Cosmos, Polkadot, or other blockchain related technologies
-- Active demonstrable interest in blockchain, P2P distributed systems, DHTs, or cryptography
-- Practical experience in developing on Blockchain platforms such as Bitcoin or Ethereum
-    - Proven experience using Ethereum, bonus points for commercial experience
-    - Ability to develop well-written Ethereum smart contracts with good test coverage
-    - Ability to interpret and reason through an EVM stack trace output
-    - A good understanding of the workings of the Ethereum Virtual Machine
-    - Can write Ethereum smart contracts in Solidity, Serpent, HLL, or LLL
-    - Ability to write reusable/modular smart contracts and smart contract APIs
-- Preferably have knowledge in MPC, homomorphic encryption, zero knowledge proof, and differential privacy.

 #### Data Scientist

 **Responsibilities**: